happy-tcu/bakame-ai/replit.md

 # Bakame AI - Project Documentation

 ## Overview
-Bakame AI is an AI-powered English learning platform for schools with voice-first learning experiences.
+Bakame AI is an AI-powered English learning platform for schools with voice-first learning experiences and comprehensive conversation analytics.
 The platform features a React frontend with a full Express backend API, PostgreSQL database, and ElevenLabs voice integration.

 ## Project Architecture